Planning for VELOS Guide Source |

 syscon-2-active(config)# system mgmt-ip config ipv4 gateway 10.255.0.1

-In order to make these changes active, you must commit the changes.
+To make these changes active, you must commit the changes.
 No configuration changes are executed until the commit command is issued.

 syscon-2-active(config)# commit

-Interface Aggregation for System Controllers (Optional)¶
+Interface Aggregation for System Controllers (Optional)

 As seen in previous diagrams, each system controller has its own independent out-of-band 10Gb ethernet connection.
-These can run independently of each other, and should be connected to the same layer2 VLAN so that the floating IP address can move from primary to standby in the event of a failure.
+These can run independently of each other and should be connected to the same layer2 VLAN so that the floating IP address can move from primary to standby in the event of a failure.
 You may optionally configure these two interfaces into a single Link Aggregation Group (LAG) for added resiliency, which is recommended.
 This would allow direct access to either static IP address on the system controllers in the event one link should fail.
 Below is a depiction of each system controllers out-of-band management interface bonded together in a single LAG:

 To enable this feature, you would need to enable link aggregation on the system controllers via the CLI, webUI or API, and then make changes to your upstream layer2 switching infrastructure to ensure the two ports are put into the same LAG.
 To configure the management ports of both system controllers to run in a LAG, configure as follows: